Featured image: My cockpit (right) and my son’s Overpower kids’ rig (left)

 Wheel deck options take into account how you’re planning to mount your wheelbase.
 The CSL-DD (for example) is side mounting, whereas MiGE-based wheelbases (such as the Simucube) are front mounting.

 Finally, my recommendations are the three offerings from Sim-Lab and the very impressive offering from RCP.
-For lower budgets, it’s still better to go with an 8020-style extruded Aluminum chassis if you possibly can.
+For lower budgets, it’s still better to go with an 8020-style extruded aluminium chassis if you possibly can.

 At a higher price, Advanced Sim Racing’s rigs are all very special indeed – with customisable paint jobs, they look pretty nice.